 Does Blue Cross Blue Shield Insurance Cover Treatment for Sex Addiction Treatment?

-Sex addiction is a serious problem recognized by the World Health Organization that often occurs from underlying psychological issues that will need to be treated along with the sex addiction.
-The road to recovery is not a simple one and finding the right insurance coverage for sex addiction seems like an arduous process.
+Sex addiction, or hypersexual behavior disorder, is an increasingly recognized condition that often stems from underlying psychological issues and frequently co-occurs with substance abuse disorder, depression, and other mental health conditions.
+The road to recovery is not a simple one and finding the right insurance coverage for sex addiction may seem like an arduous process.
 Between all the different carriers and plans, it can be difficult for anyone to know even where to start.

-Thanks to Affordable Care Act all insurance carriers, including Blue Cross Blue Shield, do offer coverage for sex addiction; however, it is a matter of finding the right insurance for the treatment a patient needs.
-This article helps those looking for treatment of sex addiction know the basics of Blue Cross Blue Shield Insurance coverage for sex addiction rehab/treatment, so patients can focus more on getting better and less on what insurance they should choose.
+Thanks to Affordable Care Act, insurance carriers like Blue Cross Blue Shield are required to provide coverage for mental health treatment.
+The amount of coverage, however, can vary greatly from plan to plan.
+This article helps those looking for treatment of sex addiction know the basics of Blue Cross Blue Shield insurance coverage for sex addiction rehab/treatment, so patients can focus more on getting better and less on what insurance they should choose.